kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-region.md

 - Reserve the first 69 IP addresses of the **10.50.102.0/24** subnet for our region growth.
 Each project's **Kawaii** instance (one per zone) will bind an IP from the range.
 That's plain enough room for the 10 projects we intend to host.
 But this saves us some space, shall we need to extend our infrastructure, by adding new **Kaktus** instances.
 - Use of /24 subnets.
 This is really up to each network administrator.
 You could pick whichever range you need which wouldn't collapse with what's currently in place.
 - Limit virtual network to one single subnet.
 We could have added as much as needed.
 - Reserve the first 5 IPs of each subnet.
 Remember, our 2 **Kiwi** instances are already configured to bind **.2** and **.3** (and **.1** is the VIP).
-We'll save a few exra room for future use (one never knows ...).
+We'll save a few extra room for future use (one never knows ...).
 - Reserve the subnet's last 3 IP addresses for **Kawaii** gateways virtual IPs.
-We only have one zone for now, so 1 would have been anough, but again, we never know what the future holds ...
+We only have one zone for now, so 1 would have been enough, but again, we never know what the future holds ...
 {{< /alert >}}

 {{< alert color="warning" title="Warning" >}}